Ankit-rana/miniZomato/README.md

-# mongoDB-based-miniZomato
+# miniZomato
-this is a flask based website working with mongoDB
+this is a zomato clone using flask and mongoDB